mubashir2329/wagtail-on-cloudrun/README.md

 # Wagtail Deployment On Cloud Run
-In this project we will creata a simple wagtail application and deploy it on cloud run using cloud build.
+In this project we will create a simple wagtail application and deploy it on cloud run using cloud build.
 Overview:

     1. We will create (or/and configure) project and region to use.